99 (2009 film): Plot

-Rahul is met with Kuber and his solitary goon Dimple (Rajesh Singh) demanding money that Rahul owes Kuber.
-When he is unable to pay the money, Rahul gets beaten up and his phone is taken away.
-Sachin and Zaramud visit Rahul at his office to demand AGM's money, and takes US$50,000 that Rahul had just received from a client.
-However, on their way to the airport, all their belongings along the briefcase filled with money gets stolen.
-However, the thieves are unable to find the money in the secret compartment, and the briefcase ends up in the godown of the a Salesman (Pitobash), who sells stolen goods outside Rahul's office.
+Rahul is met with Kuber and his solitary goon Dimple demanding money that Rahul owes Kuber.
+Rahul gets beaten up when he is unable to pay.
+Sachin and Zaramud visit Rahul at his office to demand AGM's money and take US$50,000 that Rahul had just received from a client.
+However, on their way to the airport, all their belongings, along with the briefcase filled with money, get stolen.
+However, the thieves are unable to find the money in the secret compartment, and the briefcase ends up in the godown of a salesman, who sells stolen goods outside Rahul's office.

-Sachin and Zaramud go back to Rahul to inform about the debacle.
-The three of them decide to bet on the outcome of the next India vs South Africa cricket match using information that Rahul believes JC is privy to.
-The three of them visit Kewal Pandey and extract half of what he owed to AGM, and decide to use it to place the bet.
-Kuber visits Rahul again, but this time gets badly beaten up by Sachin, who also manages to get Rahul's phone back.
-Rahul goes to the bar where he plays cards with JC, and strikes up a conversation with him in a bid to extract information about the match next day.
-JC obliges and asks Rahul to bet on South Africa as a key player on the Indian side had agreed to throw the match in exchange for money received from him.
+Sachin and Zaramud go back to Rahul to inform him about the debacle.
+The three of them decide to bet on the outcome of the next India vs. South Africa cricket match using information that Rahul believes JC is privy to.
+The three of them extract half of the money Kewal Pandey owed AGM and decide to use it to place the bet.
+Kuber visits Rahul again but gets beaten up by Sachin.
+Rahul goes to the bar where he plays cards with C and strikes up a conversation with him in a bid to extract information about the match the next day.
+JC obliges and asks Rahul to bet on South Africa, as a key player on the Indian side had agreed to throw the match in exchange for money received from him.

 Kuber informs AGM that Rahul had gotten him beaten up by two of his 'cousins', and AGM deciphers that these are Sachin and Zaramud.
 AGM sends one of his goons to Delhi, and himself follows suit.
 On the day of the match, after Rahul leaves to place the bet, Kuber reaches Sachin's room along with AGM's goon and kidnaps him.
-Sachin gets badly beaten up, but then manages knock Kuber and AGM's goon unconscious.
+Sachin gets badly beaten up, but then manages to knock Kuber and AGM's goon unconscious.
 He meets Pooja and Zaramud at the hotel bar and follows the proceedings of the match.
 India manages to win on the back of a brilliant century by Tendulkar and some errors on the field by South Africa.
 The three of them are distraught.
 However, Rahul returns and informs them that he had seen through JC's bluff again and had betted on India, along with a side bet on Tendulkar.